Site icon Circuit Ideas for You

 Capacitive reactance:

-The arrangement has 3 such branches in parallel sharing the total current.
+There are 3 such branches in parallel sharing current.

 How to Build:

-To build a Simple AC Mains Powered LED Night Light Circuit following steps are required to be followed:
+To build a Simple AC Mains Powered LED Night Light Circuit follow below steps:

 Conclusion: